databrickslabs/jupyterlab-integration/README.md

 1. Install conda environment
 2. Install jupyterlab extensions
-3. Install databricks-jupyterlab
+3. Install databrickslabs-jupyterlab

 It finishes with an overview of the usage

 ## 3 Usage

-Activate the conda environment for *databricks-jupyterlab*
+Activate the conda environment for *databrickslabs-jupyterlab*

 ```bash
 (base)$ conda activate jlab-5.5-ml